ariakit/ariakit/docs/STYLING.md

 Example with styled-components:

-> When using libraries like styled-components, you'll not be able to use the Reakit [`as` prop](https://reakit.io/docs/composition/#as-prop) since styled components have their own built-in `as` prop which is not passed down to the underlying component.
-You can use [render props](https://reakit.io/docs/composition/#render-props) instead to achieve the same functionality
+> When using styled-components, you will have to use [`forwardedAs` prop](https://styled-components.com/docs/api#forwardedas-prop) instead of Reakit [`as` prop](https://reakit.io/docs/composition/#as-prop) since styled-components have their own built-in `as` prop.
+Otherwise, you can use [render props](https://reakit.io/docs/composition/#render-props) to achieve the same functionality

 ```jsx static
 import { Button } from "reakit";